jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Just a preference, when not used to it, it may be overlooked, doing a Search through the code, may not show the results expected.
+Just a preference.
+It's up to you.
+But when you're not familiar with it, variables might be missed while searching the code.
+This syntax would have to be taken into account.

 ### Enters between Methods